a3f/r3k.vhdl/README.md

 ## Copyright and License

-Copyright (C) 2017 Aicha Ben Chaouacha, Ahmad Fatoum and Niklas Fuhrberg.
+Copyright (C) 2017 Ahmad Fatoum and Niklas Fuhrberg.

 This project is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License v3.0.
 See the file LICENSE for full copying conditions.